HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 In the end, even though the tea cake didn’t turn out picture-perfect, the taste was still amazing.
 We gobbled up every delicious bite presenting it flawlessly as a chocolaty crumble served with ice cream on top!

 If you have made it this far, I wonder if you’ve tried making this recipe.
 And, if you did, have you found the tips for making it helpful?
-Let me know in the comments area following the recipe below.
-Oh, and don’t forget to rate it so others can decide if they want to make it, too!
+Please let me know in the comments area following the recipe below.

 XXO